king398/SainaRanesk/README.md

 ### Option 3 : GitHub Repository

-if you want to view this README.md file on github, you can go to the following [repo](https://github.com/king398/SainaRanesk) which is similar to this directory.
+if you want to view this README.md file on GitHub, you can go to the following [repo](https://github.com/king398/SainaRanesk) which is similar to this directory.